The Omega Story

-Omega's LP line did not fare any better—again the details of how it happened are unclear.
-But just months after Hubert left for Concord, Francis Bay recordings started showing up on Directional Sound (a product of the penny-pinchers at Premier Albums) attributed to 'John Evans'.
+Omega's LP line did not fare any better.
+Just months after Hubert left for Concord, Francis Bay recordings started showing up on Directional Sound (a product of the penny-pinchers at Premier Albums) attributed to 'John Evans'.
+That was Manny Kopelman's doing.
+Meanwhile Omega LPs were dumped into discount store bins as cut-outs; the label was all but dead.
 Kopelman’s Sutton label (list price 99 cents) reissued some Omega titles without pseudonymns, replicating some of Omega's slogans and blurbs.
-Eventually newly pressed LPs under the Omegadisk imprint surfaced.
-These cut every corner possible, right down to the absence of notes, cheap covers, and increasingly shoddy pressings.
-The Omegadisk catalog was extended out to OSL 149, turning it into a dumping ground for material from the likes of Spin-O-Rama and Coronet (both owned by Premier Albums), often rampant with misattributions and other incompetencies.
-Some of these were LPs pressed for defunct labels rebranded as Omega (Celebrity, Hallmark, Sutton, Plaza etc); the sheer variety of sources makes the National Record Library a credible suspect.
+Eventually Kopelman brought Omega LPs back to life, after a fashion.
+These newly produced albums cut every corner possible, right down to the absence of notes, cheap covers, and increasingly shoddy pressings.
+The Omegadisk catalog was extended out to OSL 149, turning it into a dumping ground for material from the likes of Spin-O-Rama and Coronet, often rampant with misattributions and other incompetencies.
+Some of these were LPs pressed for defunct labels rebranded as Omega (Celebrity, Hallmark, Sutton, Plaza etc).
 These disreputable discs quickly outnumbered genuine Omega LPs, burying the label's reputation in a sea of ersatz pretenders.

 In 1961 David Hubert began a new label: Horizon (that Concord job didn’t last long).
 It would eventually be absorbed by Vee-Jay, and a spin-off of Horizon (Surrey) was created to re-use the Horizon masters.
 There one could find several albums by the 'Surrey Brass'--in fact Omega recordings by Francis Bay, Lloyd Mumm, and others that somehow found their way to Vee-Jay.
 For his part, Hubert signed with Herb Alpert's A&M, where he was head of the label's international division.
 After 12 years with the company he left in 1979 to create David Hubert and Associates, and was still active in the production of recordings in the digital age.